I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

 ## Author

 Ioannis Hadjifrangiskou
 This project is part of a self-directed effort to explore quantitative research methods and prepare for roles in systematic investing or quant finance.
+These are all first attempts and constructive feedback is appreciated and welcomed.